Integrated border management

-Within the framework of this Programme, Integrated Border Management is developed through a consortium led by the International and Ibero-American Foundation for Administration and Public Policies (FIIAPP), the Italo-Latin American International Organization (ILA) and the International Organization for Migration (OIM).
+Within the framework of this Programme, Integrated Border Management is developed through a consortium led by the International and Ibero-American Foundation for Administration and Public Policies (FIIAPP), the Italo-Latin American International Organization (IILA) and the International Organization for Migration (IOM).

 To increase the know-how and skills needed to formulate and apply strategies in the field of Integrated Border Management, in particular in the search for a higher level of security and in the reduction of illegal activity on the border.

 To reduce crime at the borders and increase the positive effects on the migratory movement, trade, mobility and the economic and social development of the region.

 To promote the harmonisation and coordination of the legal and institutional framework in border security at a national and bi-national level through analysis and regulatory adjustments, the drawing up and strengthening of agreements between organisations and the promotion of international cooperation actions on the border.